Oskar1818/LNU-IOT/README.md

 | 1        | Micro USB cable      | 39 SEK  |

 #### Raspberry Pi Pico WH
 The Pico is a low-cost microcontroller board.
-It's where the script is executed from and is the the brain of this project.
-It queries the DHT11 sensor for the temperature and humidity readings and sends it to Ubidots.
+It's where the script is executed from and is the brain of this project.
+It queries the DHT11 sensor for the temperature and humidity readings and sends them to Ubidots.

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/a082c1a5-4ba8-4520-9c54-98e0de3c1d6f" alt="pico" width="600"/>

 #### DHT11
 This is the sensor that I used to measure the temperature and humidity.
-Bellow are some technicall details of its capabilities:
+Below are some technical details of its capabilities:

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/e4d59bc7-71b4-45ee-8d27-a403c9bb9920" alt="sensor" width="600"/>